F-Olivieri/doi-10.1016-j.jsv.2016.03.005-additional-material/README.md

 F. Olivieri, F. M. Fazi, P. A. Nelson, M. Shin, S. Fontana, and L. Yue, “Theoretical and experimental comparative analysis of beamforming methods for loudspeaker arrays under given performance constraints,” Journal of Sound and Vibration, vol. 373, pp. 302–324, Jul.
 2016.
 DOI: 10.1016/j.jsv.2016.03.005 <http://www.sciencedirect.com/science/article/pii/S0022460X16002340>

 The code in this repository is written by Ferdinando Olivieri (F-Olivieri@users.noreply.github.com).
+When using any part of this code or data, please cite above paper.
+We would appreciate if you send us a note to the email address provided above.

 This MaxMSP patch allows the reader to listen to the responses of the beamforming filters measured in the ISVR anechoic chamber and presented in the paper referenced above.
 More details about the filter design and measurement of their responses are given in the JSV paper at <http://www.sciencedirect.com/science/article/pii/S0022460X16002340>.